 Bird Surveys

 Bird surveys are an essential part of the development process.
-These surveys help to ensure that development projects are carried out without disurbing birds or the nests.
+These surveys help to ensure that development projects are carried out without disturbing birds or their nests.

 1